ramirezp6856/webpack-3-from-scratch/README.md

 Note that webpack will not alter any code other than import and export statements.
 If you are using other ES2015 features, make sure to use a transpiler such as Babel or Bublé via webpack's loader system.

+## Configuration File
+`webpack.config.js`
+Allows you to specify the entry point and how the output will be resolved in terms of filename and filepath via an exported module.